 - Cake moistener: Lots of people brush simple syrup on cakes after they cool to make cakes extra moist.
 Flavored simple syrup will also add flavor to the cake and this peach version would be delicious on a vanilla cake, but would also work with lemon and raspberry cakes.

-- Ice Cream Topping: Drizzle a little of this peach syrup over vanilla ice cream.
+- Ice Cream Topping: Drizzle a little of this peach syrup over vanilla ice cream for a tasty peach ice cream.

 - Cocktail Rimmer: I always keep simple syrup in my fridge to use when I'm garnishing my cocktail rims.
 Brush a little bit of this syrup on the rim of a cocktail glass and you can easily adhere sugar to the rim for all kinds of fun cocktails.